MatthewFlamm/pytest-homeassistant-custom-component/README.md

 Package to automatically extract testing plugins from Home Assistant for custom component testing.
-The goal is to provide the same functionality as the tests in home-assistant/core.
+The goal is to provide the same functionality as the tests in home-assistant/core. pytest-homeassistant-custom-component is updated daily according to the latest homeassistant release including beta.

 ## Usage:
 * All pytest fixtures can be used as normal, like `hass`